What to Know About Brainwave Entrainment

 Quality headphones are a must if you're listening to binaural beats and nice-to-have if you're listening to isochronic beats.
 You'll want headphones that aren't only well made, but also comfortable.
 This is especially the case if your brain entrainment session takes place in bed.

-More than a million people worldwide have found SleepPhones® to be just the headphones they need when it comes to brain entrainment.
-SleepPhones® feature flat speakers in a soft, stretchy headband.
+More than a million people worldwide have found SleepPhones® headphones to be just the headphones they need when it comes to brain entrainment.
+SleepPhones® headphones feature flat speakers in a soft, stretchy headband.
 They're made to wear in bed, even if you're a side sleeper.

 Many studies have shown that using isochronic beats and binaural beats for brain entrainment can help reduce anxiety, alleviate stress, improve immune function, and more.
 Like eating well and exercising, it's best to make brain entrainment part of your daily schedule.
 Just 20 minutes a day of brain entrainment can make a noticeable difference in your life.

-AcousticSheep LLC © 2023 All Rights Reserved.
+AcousticSheep LLC © 2024 All Rights Reserved.